-Side hustle ideas – there are so many of them.
+Side hustle ideas: there are so many of them.

-Every side gig looks good and promising but the question stands – Which one is the right fit for you?
+Every side gig looks good and promising but the question stands: Which one is the right fit for you?

-Everything Takes Time
+Understand that Everything Takes Time

 Having the right mindset is the most important thing when choosing a side hustle.

-Be Ready For Initial Hardships
+Be Ready for Initial Hardships

 Unless you are already an expert in the hustle you are choosing, everyone has some hiccups when they start something new.
 Challenges are what show us what we are, so be ready to face these struggles in your side gig journey.

-Your Income Goal
+Set Your Income Goal

 Always think of the income potential of the side hustle before getting into it.
 You cannot expect a full-time income from an extra cash side gig.

-Choosing A Viable Side Hustle
+Choose a Viable Side Hustle

 This might be the first question you need to ask yourself.
 Any side gig you choose has to fit into your life.
-You cannot expect to start a side hustle which is hard to manage.
+You cannot expect to start a side hustle that is hard to manage.

-For example, if you are a stay-at-home mom, you should not jump into a side hustle which takes up most of your time.
+For example, if you are a stay-at-home mom, you should not jump into a side hustle that takes up most of your time.
 This is a key point in choosing your side hustle; it has to fit into your lifestyle otherwise it won’t be long before you quit.

-Learn New Skills To Start The Hustle
+Learn New Skills to Start the Hustle

-Just take time to assess what is that you enjoy doing.
+Just take time to assess what is it that you enjoy doing.
 There is literally no end to the kind of side hustle you can do, so any skill is useful.

-Devote Time To The Hustle
+Devote Time to the Hustle

 Assess your availability very frankly before you start choosing your side hustle.
 Side hustling does not mean that you work 24/7.

-Investment Or No Investment
+Investment or No Investment

-Be Ready To Make A Change
+Be Ready to Make a Change

-Complement Your Main Job
+Make Sure It Complements Your Main Job

-So, now that you have an idea about how to filter your side hustle ideas, here are some options for you to choose from,
+So now that you have an idea about how to filter your side hustle ideas, here are some options for you to choose from.

 Test Websites – This is perfect as an occasional gig as the workflow is not very continuous.